nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * **Alternative 2**: Creating new `Person` object
     * Pros: Ability to write tests as method chains.
-    * Cons: Creation of many objects, which take up memory spaces and ensure that only the correct `Person` instance is kept and referred to.
+    * Cons: Creation of many objects, which takes up memory space.
+Have to ensure that only the correct `Person` instance is kept and referred to.

 ## Save/Load Feature